JacobMandelbrot1/JacobMandelbrot1.github.io/_pages/about.md

 ---

-Hello, I am a CS Major in Quincy house.
-I play clarinet in the pops orchestra, fight for glory at the Harvard Kendo Club, and like making video games.
+Hello, I am a CompSci Major in Quincy house.
+I play clarinet in the pops orchestra, fight for glory in the Harvard Kendo Club, and like making video games.
+I should probably be better at making websites but it's not really my thing.

 <div class="row justify-content-sm-center">